DFE-Digital/dfe-reference-data/README.md

 - Tag a new version
 - Push to GitHub

-The recommended way to accomplish the last two steps is to use the following Rakefile task:
+The recommended way to accomplish these steps is to use the following Rakefile task:

 ```bash
 rake prepare_release[minor|major|patch|pre|<specific version number>]